N0ne1eft/restic-automator-rs/README.md

 - `exclude-file`: Path to the file containing patterns to exclude from backup
 - `password-command`: Command that outputs your repository password
 - `logfile`: Path where logs will be written
-- `env-path`: (Optional) System PATH environment variable.
-If not specified, the current system PATH will be used
 - `restic-path`: Path to the restic binary
 - `dirs`: List of directories to monitor
   - `name`: Unique name for the backup job